 Portland Opera has been bringing opera to life since the company’s founding in 1964.
 The first production was Johann Strauss II’s Die Fledermaus, which opened on November 7, 1964, at the Leodis V. McDaniel High School (then known as Madison High School).
 This first season also included Puccini’s beloved masterpiece, La Bohème, which (to date) has been the most performed opera in the company’s history.

-Today, you can still find Portland Opera singers in parks and festivals around town, with our Opera a la Cart performances.
+Today, you can still find Portland Opera singers in parks and festivals around town, with their Opera a la Cart performances.
 Learn more at portlandopera.org.

 The Elsewhere Ensemble is an eclectic group of artists coming from different cultures, different generations and disciplines.
 Unlike most ensembles it is not defined by its form – it is neither a music group nor a theater group, neither a string quartet nor an acting company (but it can be any one, or any combination of these) – it is defined by the desire to find a way of working together so that the whole is somehow greater than each part… the belief that art should be born out of the ties which bring us closer together, reminding us of our humanity.
 With the continued hope that “classical” music and “theater” are not for an elite but a human necessity.